Quelle

 Demo

-AI advisor powered by Anthropic, responding with the user's real account data.
+AI advisor powered by Anthropic, responding with the user's financial context.
 Constrained to describe and present options — never recommend.
 Compliant with Investment Advisers Act framing.
 Real responses via the Anthropic API in the demo.
+Q also detects action intent from natural language — ask it to add a goal, adjust a budget, or check affordability and it surfaces a confirmation card, then navigates and pre-fills the relevant screen on confirm.
+The first personal finance AI that doesn't just answer — it acts.

 Recovery Plan — S7